 - Telescope mounting plate: Many choices to fit your telescope and observing needs.
-See detailed section later in this manual. - Pier or Tripod: - o 6" Eagle Adjustable Folding Pier (EAGLE6) - Astro-Physics 6" Portable Pier 6 sizes from 24" to 62" tall (6X##PP) - Berlebach Wood Tripod (AWTBER2) requires Extension for Control Box Adapter (Q6280KIT) - Adapt to your own custom pier or tripod with our Tripod Adapter (ADATRI) - Counterweights: 6 lb.
+See detailed section later in this manual. - Pier or Tripod: - o 6" Eagle Adjustable Folding Pier (EAGLE6) - Berlebach Wood Tripod (AWTBER2) requires Extension for Control Box Adapter (Q6280KIT) - Adapt to your own custom pier or tripod with our Tripod Adapter (ADATRI) - Counterweights: 6 lb.
 (6SLCWT), 9 lb.
 (9SLCWT) and 14 lb.
 (14SLCWT) counterweights are available for the standard 1.125" diameter counterweight shaft.
 (5, 10 and 18 lb. weights are also available for the optional 1.875" diameter shaft see below.)
-Generally, 85-100% of the weight of the scope, mounting plates and accessories is required in counterweights (more weight is required with larger diameter SCT scopes). - DC Power Source: Portable rechargeable 12 volt battery pack or a power converter to convert your household AC current to DC current of 12 16 volts at a minimum of 5 amps.
-We offer a 13.8 volt 5 amp converter (PS138V5A) and a 15 volt 12 amp converter (PS15V12A).
+Generally, 85-100% of the weight of the scope, mounting plates and accessories is required in counterweights (more weight is required with larger diameter SCT scopes). - DC Power Source: Portable rechargeable 12 volt battery pack or a power supply to convert your household AC current to DC current of 12 16 volts at a minimum of 5 amps.
+We offer a 13.8 volt 5 amp power supply (PS138V5A) and a variable volt 25 amp power supply (PSVPW25A).
 We recommend giving the mount its own power source and powering other devices and accessories from a separate power source or multiple sources.
 See the GTO Servo Drive System Manual for more information.